strozek/strozek/README.md

 * `/crowdsource`: the crowdsourcing project (see https://www.elevenseconds.com/tvd/crowdsourced-art), written in 2009 ** `/crowdsource/makeMeAToken/:salt/:amount`: creae a token, given the secret salt, and the number of pixels ** `/crowdsource/listMeTheTokens/:salt`: list all tokens in the system
+* `/mazeandgirl`: a maze game designed by my daughter
 * `/static_sites/A-Level-Allocator/enter.html`: An exploration tool for British Mathematics A-Levels (see https://www.elevenseconds.com/archive/early-websites-2001), built in 2001
 * `/static_sites/German-Grammar-Test/index.html`: A simple german grammar test (see https://www.elevenseconds.com/archive/early-websites-2001), built in 2001
 * `/static_sites/js-objects.html`: A demo of jquery UI-like objects I built in 2005 (see https://www.elevenseconds.com/archive/javascript-objects-2005)